roerjo/roerjo.me/_posts/2017-05-04-Dropbox-And-Android.md

 </code>
 </pre>

-<p>Next we will want to add some package options to avoid a conflict at build time.
+Next we will want to add some package options to avoid a conflict at build time.
 Check out this <a href="http://stackoverflow.com/questions/31912459/duplicate-lib-file-copied-in-apk-meta-inf-license-txt-error-in-android-studio#31912566">Stackoverflow answer</a>
 for more info on that.
-Add the following lines in the android section:</p>
+Add the following lines in the android section:

 <pre>
 <code>